Cactusinhand/rust/README.md

 - Merge simplification not implemented; degenerate merges are not pruned yet.
 - No `--state-branch` (marks are exported to a file only).
 - Windows path policy is fixed to "sanitize"(no skip/error modes yet).
-- Callback API and mailmap-based identity rewriting are not implemented.
+ - Callback API is not planned for this project.
+Mailmap-based identity rewriting remains a possible future enhancement.
 - `--replace-message` supports literal rules; regex rules are planned.
 - Short-hash rewriting is enabled; a `--preserve-commit-hashes` toggle is planned.
 - Human‑readable size parsing (e.g., `5M`) is not yet supported.